Mike-Honey/covid-19-genomes/README.md

 ## gisaid.org - map

 Visualise the geographical spread of a selected lineage.
-Use the play control at bottom for an animated
+Use the play control at bottom for an animated view of the spread.

+Locations are approximate - typically by reporting state/province or country.
+Bubble sizes are driven by the % of the total set of samples selected.

 [Link to interactive DataViz](https://app.powerbi.com/view?r=eyJrIjoiNzE5YzczODItMDQzMS00M2EzLWFjNWYtMjg3OTY3NTNhZDM3IiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D&pageName=ReportSectionb399287e8bb3b92f574b)